JiashengAtGitHub/Minimum-Snap-Trajectory-Generation-of-the-Quadrotor/README.md

 ### 2.2 I think insuring 4th continuity is enough, and good.
 The whole trajectory consists of m pieces of segments.
 Each segment is between 2 waypoints.
 On each waypoint, we have to decide how well the transition is, i.e., how many degrees of continuity you want.
 The paper used 4th continuity without an explanation, so I'm gonna add some of my personal thoughts.

 Theoretically, the higher continuity, the smoother the trajectory is, the better.
 In practice, enforcing more and higher continuity means we have to add more constraints to our optimization problem.
-This leads to two problems: feasibility and solver's computational capacity.
+This leads to two issues: feasibility and solver's computational capacity.
 * Feasibility.
 Too many constriants might make the problem have no feasible solutions.
 * Solver's computational capacity.
 Even there are feasible solutions, too many constraints might make the solver be not able to solve the math.